Robert William Buss: Later life

-In 1837 publishers Saunders and Otley hired Buss to illustrate a new edition of Frederick Marryat's Peter Simple and Henry Colburn hired him to illustrate Frances Trollope's The Widow Married in 1840.
+In 1837, publishers Saunders and Otley hired Buss to illustrate a new edition of Frederick Marryat's Peter Simple.
+In 1840, Henry Colburn hired him to illustrate Frances Trollope's The Widow Married.
 These the artist managed to etch satisfactorily, and afterwards he successfully gained several commissions for illustrating fiction.
 For some years Buss worked for Charles Knight, designing wood-engravings for his editions of London (1841–44), William Shakespeare (1842–43), and Old England (1845–46).

 Buss married Frances Fleetwood on 21 March 1826, and the couple settled in Camden Town, London, where they had ten children, six of whom survived infancy.
 Their only daughter, Frances Mary Buss, became a distinguished pioneer of women's education, and was assisted for many years by her father and her clergyman brothers Alfred and Septimus Buss.

-In 1845, worried by 'money anxieties', Buss's wife started a school for young boys and girls at 14 Clarence Road, Kentish Town, London.
-In the same premises his daughter Frances began a morning school offering young ladies a liberal education.
-In 1850 the two schools moved into larger quarters in Holmes Terrace, and Buss assisted by teaching drawing and later science, literature, and elocution.
-In 1850 Buss's wife retired from the school.
+In 1845, worried by money, Buss's wife began a school for young boys and girls at 14 Clarence Road, Kentish Town, London.
+In the same premises, his daughter Frances began a morning school offering young ladies a liberal education.
+In 1850, the two schools moved into larger quarters in Holmes Terrace, and Buss assisted by teaching drawing and later science, literature, and elocution.
+In 1850, Buss's wife retired from the school.

-Buss also researched earlier British printmakers, and lectured on the topic in his daughter's schools and, from 1853, he delivered a series of four talks, accompanied by 300 examples reproduced on sixty scrolling cartoons, at literary and scientific institutions in London and the provinces.
+Buss researched earlier British printmakers, lecturing on the topic in his daughter's schools.
+From 1853, he delivered a series of four talks, accompanied by 300 examples reproduced on sixty scrolling cartoons, at literary and scientific institutions in London and the provinces.
 These talks he published privately in 1874 as English Graphic Satire, a book for which he supplied in various mediums examples of his predecessors' work.
 Buss also gave lectures on fresco painting and on the picturesque and the beautiful, though these were never published, and from 1850 to 1852 he edited The Fine Art Almanack.

-On hearing of Dickens' death in June 1870, Buss was moved to attempt a large watercolour, 'Dickens's Dream', which now hangs in the Charles Dickens Museum in London.
+On hearing of Dickens' death in June 1870, Buss was moved to attempt a large watercolour, Dickens's Dream, which now hangs in the Charles Dickens Museum in London.
 The painting portrays the dozing author seated in his Gad's Hill Place study surrounded by many of the characters he had created.
 The desk, chair and background of the painting were closely based on The Empty Chair, an engraving made at Gads Hill Place in 1870, shortly after Dickens's death, by Samuel Luke Fildes.
 The painting was Buss's last attempt to illustrate Dickens's characters, and he modestly reproduced the images of the artists who had succeeded him.
 However, before he could finish it Buss died at his home at 14 Camden Street, London on 26 February 1875.

-He is buried with his wife on the western side of Highgate Cemetery (plot no.10939).
+He is buried with his wife on the western side of Highgate Cemetery (plot no. 10939).